kav0321/staminamod-template-1.19.2/README.md

 Use the above JSON structure to define the mob's name and posture.
 Examples
-Here are a few examples of what the JSON files might look like:
+Here is an example of what the JSON files might look like:

 Zombie